 We are looking for volunteers to write and post handwritten Good Luck cards to Macmillan fundraisers, celebrating their achievements and thanking them for raising vital funds for Macmillan Cancer Support.

 You’ll need to be in our Action Team to take part in this activity.
-The next rounds of card writing will open on the 12 May – once you’ve signed up as an Action Team member you’ll receive a notification inviting you to join the card writing task as soon as it opens.
+The next round of card writing will open on the 16 June and then on the 28 July – once you’ve signed up as an Action Team member, you’ll receive a notification inviting you to join the card writing task as soon as it opens.
 Be quick – spaces fill up fast!

 As a valued supporter, your role in the fight against cancer is vital.
 This short, engaging learning module will deepen your understanding of what cancer is, how it develops, and the challenges faced by those affected.
 You’ll learn about the most common types of cancer, key treatment options, and the physical, emotional, and social impact on individuals and families.
 Strengthen your knowledge and continue making a difference with compassionate, informed support.